AlexxIT/Jura/README.md

 2. Configuration > [Integrations](https://my.home-assistant.io/redirect/integrations/) > Add Integration > [JURA Coffee Machines](https://my.home-assistant.io/redirect/config_flow_start/?domain=jura)

-*If you have't see any MAC address in the setup window - your server can't currently discover any coffee machine nearby.
-Check that the machine is on, and bluetooth is working correctly and close enough*
+*If you have no MAC address in the setup window, then your HA server can't currently discover any coffee machine nearby.
+Check that the machine is on, bluetooth is working correctly (can you connect using the JURA smartphone application) and close enough.*

+If the machine is discovered but the device is not added, please check that you don't have protected the machine with a PIN code.
+PIN codes are not currently supported.

 ## Bluetooth